nezeadi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ##Task 3 - a function to insert an element at the end of a linked list

 ##Task 4 - a function to free a linked list.

+##Task 100 - a function that executes before the main function